lennartbrandin/profiling-report/main.typ

 #v(5%)

-The profile shows that the high amounts of execution time are spent in `raycast`, `get_object` and `valid_coordinates`.
+The profile shows that high amounts of execution time are spent in `raycast`, `get_object`, and `valid_coordinates`.
-This (knowing the program) indicates that the optimizing the `raycast` loop would speed up runtime, and (knowing) that `get_object` is essentially a wrapper calling `valid_coordinates` which is a sanity check that should not occur, both of these function might be entirely removed or at least optimized.
+This (knowing the program) indicates that optimizing the `raycast` loop would speed up runtime, and (knowing) that `get_object` is essentially a wrapper calling `valid_coordinates`, which is a sanity check that should not occur; both of these functions might be entirely removed or at least optimized.

-After any optimization efforts, the program should be profiled again to verify for improvements.
+After any optimization efforts, the program should be profiled again to verify improvements.

 === linux perf/perf_events <perf>
-Perf is a profiler part of the linux kernel, it is using syscalls to collect application (or system wide) CPU performance statistics.
+Perf is a profiler that is part of the Linux kernel; it uses syscalls to collect application (or system-wide) CPU performance statistics.
 It does not require any additional compilation flags.

-For collecting a profile the program is run with `perf record ./solution` and the profile is later visualized using `perf report`.
+For collecting a profile, the program is run with `perf record ./solution` and the profile is later visualized using `perf report`.
-The standard output is similar to gprof, excluding the call graph, but offering detailed insight on the functions durations by their assembly instruction.
+The standard output is similar to gprof, excluding the call graph, but offers detailed insight on the functions' durations by their assembly instruction.
-Perf does provide a broad access to different hardware events, such as cache statistics or context switches.
+Perf does provide broad access to different hardware events, such as cache statistics or context switches.

 ==== Example
-As we can observe in @gprof-output and @perf-output, the @PHot:pl are still `raycast`, `get_object` and `valid_coordinates` in relation they show the same performance difference as in @gprof-output, yet the total % time differ.
+As we can observe in @gprof-output and @perf-output, the @PHot:pl are still `raycast`, `get_object`, and `valid_coordinates`.
+In relation, they show the same performance difference as in @gprof-output, yet the total % time differs.

 This is caused by:
-- Perf profiling more external events, while gprof is limited to the code that was compiled.
+- Perf profiles more external events, while gprof is limited to the code that was compiled.
-- GProf not accounting for its own instrumentation code, while Perf includes performance for the syscalls.
+- GProf does not account for its own instrumentation code, while Perf includes the performance of the syscalls.
-- Generally the output here beign truncated to display only the major functions.
+- Generally, the output here is being truncated to display only the major functions.
 #v(1fr)

 #figure(